 ● Avoid blue and white light at least one hour preceding sleep times.
 Blue light (emitted from electronics computers, iPhones, iPads, and televisions) and white light (emitted from internal household lights and lamps) interfere with a child’s circadian rhythm because it suppresses melatonin and can lead to overstimulation – and consequently, increased difficulty falling asleep and, or more frequent night waking.

-● Implement a regular and relaxing bedtime routine.
-Dim the lights, turn off the television and engage in some quiet time such as: books, puzzles, quality time, calm floor play, soft music, relaxing essential oils (such as lavender, frankincense and chamomile) or a guided meditation.
+● Encourage relaxation.
+Dim the lights, turn off the television and engage in some quiet time such as: books, puzzles, quality time, calm floor play, soft music, relaxing essential oils (such as lavender, frankincense, and chamomile) or a guided meditation.
 To avoid the infamous ‘second wind’ try making the actual ‘goodnight’ routine – in the child’s bedroom- no longer than 20 minutes.

-● Incorporate play time in your child’s room.
-Play time in a child’s crib and room encourages safety, comfort and familiarity, and can aid better sleep at times of insecurity and transition e.g. separation anxiety, milestones, and changes to routine.
+● Incorporate playtime in your child’s room.
+Playtime (and in particular, roughhousing play) in a child’s crib and room encourages safety, comfort, and familiarity, and can aid better sleep at times of insecurity and transition e.g. separation anxiety, milestones, and changes to routine.